birmansahil/learning-go/readme.md

 However, that notation is cumbersome(large/heavy) so go permits us to instead just write p.x

+**Struct Literals**
+A struct literal denotes a newly allocated struct value by listing the values of its fields.

+You can list just a subset of fields by using the Name: syntax

+**Arrays**
+The type [n]T is an array of n values of type T.

+The expression var a [10]int declares a variable “a” as an array of ten integers.

+An array’s length is part of its declaration, so arrays can not be resized.

+**Slices**
+A slice is a dynamically-sized flexible view into the elements of an array.

+The type []T is a slice with elements of type T. A slice is formed by specifying two indices, a low and high bound, separated by a colon.

+a[low : high]

+This opens a half open range which includes the first element but excludes the last one.

+Slices are like references to arrays.
+A slice does not store any data, it just describes a section of an underlying array.

+Changing the elements of a slice will change the corresponding elements of the underlying array.
+These changes will be reflecting in other slices with the same underlying array.

+**Slice literals**

+A slice literal is like an array literal without the length.

+Array literal: [3] bool {true, true, false}

+Slice literal: [] bool {true, true, false}
+This creates an array as the above, then builds a slice to reference to it.

+**Slice defaults a[:]**
+When slicing, you may omit the high or low bounds to use their defaults instead.

+The default is zero for the low and the length of the slice for the high bound.

+A slice has both a length and a capacity.

+The length of the slice is the number of elements it contains.

+The capacity of the slice is the number of elements in the underlying array, counting from the first element in the slice.

+The length and capacity of a slice “s” can be obtained by using len(s) and cap(s)

+You can extend a slice’s length by re-slicing it, provided it has sufficient capacity.

+The zero value of a slice is nil.

+A nil slice has a length and capacity of 0 and has no underlying array.

 **Others**

 %T - Shows the type of the variable